 From 6 April 2016 the State pension changed, and future entitlements will be based solely on the individual’s national insurance payment or credit record.
 Up until then, married women who reached State retirement age on or before 5 April 2016, who had less than 30 years contributions or credits, received an uplift in their pension when their husband turned 65, so that their pension would be at least 60% of his basic State pension entitlement.

-2008 women eligible for this benefit had to claim it but from 17 March 2008 the process was changed so that individual applications were no longer required and DWP would instead pay this automatically.
+Until 2008 women eligible for this benefit had to claim it.
+From 17 March 2008 the process was changed so that the DWP would instead pay this automatically.
+But thousands of women eligible have not received this increase in their State pension.

-This is Money’s investigation was sparked by a reader who had tried to claim this benefit and back payments of it but was told incorrectly by the DWP that her pension was correct.
-Her story encouraged many more readers to come forward and they too reported not having received the uplift on their husband’s 65th birthday.
+This is Money’s investigation was sparked by readers who had tried to claim this benefit and back dated sum.
 Many had contacted the DWP but encountered difficulty in establishing their claim.
 Thanks to the publicity gained by the story the DWP has now increased their pensions and paid arrears and interest but still has not reviewed all its records to see if others are similarly affected.
+Based on research by actuaries Lane, Clark and Peacock, former Pensions Minister Sir Steve Webb believes that thousands of women may be losing State pension they are entitled to.

 How Much Is The Married Women’s State Pension?

 Campaigners, including former Pensions Ministers Steve Webb and Ros Altmann, are disappointed that the DWP has not so far responded more positively and instead are relying on those affected hearing about this via the media.
-It is likely that the matter will be referred to the Parliamentary Ombudsman for review but in the meantime, do pass this information on to any friends or family who may be affected.
+It is likely that the matter will be referred to the Parliamentary Ombudsman for review but in the meantime, do pass this information on to any friends or family who may be affected so that they may claim the increase and arrears now.

 Director of Public Policy